Nebo15/sage/README.md

 ## `finally/2` hook

-Sage does it's best to make sure final callback is executed even if there is a program bug in the code.
+Sage does it's best to make sure the final callback is executed even if there is a program bug in the code.
-This guarantee simplifies integration with a job processing queues, you can read more about it at [GenTask Readme](https://github.com/Nebo15/gen_task).
+This guarantee simplifies integration with job processing queues, you can read more about it at [GenTask Readme](https://github.com/Nebo15/gen_task).

-If an error is raised within `finally/2` hook, it's getting logged and ignored.
+If an error is raised within the `finally/2` hook, it gets logged and ignored.
 Follow the simple rule - everything that is on your critical path should be a Sage transaction.

 ## Tracing and measuring Sage execution steps

 Sage allows you to set a tracer module which is called on each step of the execution flow (before and after transactions and/or compensations).
 It could be used to report metrics on the execution flow.

-If error is raised within tracing function, it's getting logged and ignored.
+If an error is raised within tracing function, it's getting logged and ignored.

 # Visualizations

-For making it easier to understand what flow you should expect here are few additional examples:
+In order to make it easier to understand what flow you should expect, here are a few additional examples:

 1. Retries